 We will always be pleased to talk with your friends and family if they need reassurance.

 Be honest with yourself, not just about why you want to volunteer overseas and what you hope to give and to gain, but also in practical matters: do you want a private bathroom? do you want to enjoy a cool glass of beer at the end of your day's work? will you miss your family and friends? would lack of phone contact be a problem to you? do you have physical limitations?
 None of these things mean you can't volunteer with us, but when you're honest with yourself and with us, we'll be able to make the most appropriate project match for you.

 We're working with a variety of projects in very different environments and know them well enough to be able to share our knowledge and give advice - not only about whether a particular project is a good skill share match with you, but also about the kind of accommodation available and local living conditions.
 You need to be comfortable in order to do your best volunteer work.

 Ask questions of us and any other volunteering organisations you talk to.
 Read More.
 The ethics of volunteer travel and 'voluntourism' are being questioned by the press, in forums and by academics - and rightly so!
 There are many volunteer sending organisations - some are very good, but many are downright bad, using what we refer to as 'smoke and mirrors' !

 Bottom line: do your research - try to find out as much as you can before you commit to volunteering abroad, whether with us or anyone else.

 Our 'links' section has a selection of sites that will help you.
-Our blog has lots of stories from and for volunteers - and why not register to receive our newsletter?
+Our blog has lots of stories from and for volunteers - and why not register?